 Regulo Caro is a singer and songwriter of regional Mexican music who hails from Badiraguato in Sinaloa.
 He is currently based in Ciudad Obregon, Sonora.
 His songs have been recorded by a wide array of artists including Julión Alvarez, Los Bohemios de Sinaloa, Los Nuevos Rebeldes, Banda MS, Raúl Hernández, and Los Buitres y Alfredito Olivas, to name a few.
 Caro formed his first band at 13, and at 16 began playing family events and regional gatherings.
 He gave up music for a time to attend college, where he received a degree in business administration.
 After graduating, he worked briefly, but his grandfather intervened and encouraged him to pursue music as a career.

 Caro's initial break came after vocalist and cousin Gerardo Ortíz recorded a couple of his songs and brought him to the attention of Mexico's Del Records.
 The label signed him to a recording and publishing deal.
 Música Polvora y Sangre, his debut offering, appeared in 2011 to rave reviews and respectable chart success.
 Caro's alternative approach to writing gave his norteño and banda tunes irresistible hooks and unusual tuba lines.
-His 2012 follow-up, Amor en Tiempos de Guerra, received massive radio airplay and charted in the upper echelons of the iTunes Regional Mexican chart.
-In August of 2013 he released his third album, Especialista, which entered the chart in the Top Five., Rovi
+His 2012 follow-up, Amor en Tiempos de Guerra, received massive radio airplay and chart recognition.
+In August of 2013 he released his third album, Especialista., Rovi